denten-books/plain-text/4-sign.md

 systems increased the pace to a rhythm beyond natural human abilities of comprehension, to a point where human operators could no longer decipher the signal without machine assistance.
 In the language of wiremen, the bugs were "running away with" the whole "game" [@brackbill_telegraphers_1929, 288].
+A human operator examining the signals passing through the wire would find a jumble of data.
+In fact, in some sense, this is the definition of data: information beyond human time, not available to attempts of unmediated, direct interpretation.

-Several engineering solutions emerged to transcend the limits of human information processing.
-The automated printing telegraph decoupled encoding from transmission.
-It then became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
-At that point, telegraph diverged from the telephone to become a device of asynchronous communication, displacing the act of communication in time as it did in space.
-But even with the advent of removable storage media, the bandwidth, or the "information density," of the system was limited by the number and the size of available cables.
+Several engineering solutions emerged to augment the sensory limits of human information processing.
+Most importantly, the automated printing telegraph decoupled encoding from transmission.
+At that point, it became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
+With the introduction of mechanised reading and writing techniques, the telegraph diverged from the telephone to become a device of asynchronous communication, displacing the act of communication in time as it did in space.

+The "information density," of the system was further limited by the number and the size of available cables.
 Independent developments in communication technology led to a range of techniques known as "multiplexing"---ways of sharing the same wire to send multiple messages.
-Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@rowland_multiplex_1901; @hausmann_telegraph_1915].
+Multiplexing at the time fell into two broad approaches: time-division, described above, and pulse-amplitude modulation [@rowland_multiplex_1901;
-Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] Pulse-amplitude modulation was difficult to implement initially.
+@hausmann_telegraph_1915].
+Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln4-multi] Pulse-amplitude modulation was difficult to implement initially.
 Cross-channel noise and device sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.

 Although the discovery of binary arithmetic rightly belongs to Gottfried Leibniz, who, influenced by hexagrams in the *I Ching*, articulated